 The GATEway project is a world-leading two-year research programme, led by TRL and jointly funded by government and industry.
 It builds on fifty years of research into automated vehicles by TRL and aims to investigate the use, perception and acceptance of automated vehicles for 'last mile' mobility.

-* News Release by GATEway Project: Disabled World makes no warranties or representations in connection therewith.
+*This information is from an external source (GATEway Project).
+Disabled World makes no warranties or representations in connection therewith.
 Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.

 - 1 - Renting a Wheelchair Van for Vacation | Susan Hawkins for AMS Vans, Inc. (2013-04-08 12:48:00)

 - 2 - What Do Self-Driving Vehicles Mean for Disabled Travelers | Laura Chapman (2012-10-01 13:56:54)